Pavel Bazin

-Linear Regression: Implementation, Hyperparameters and their Optimizations
+Build Your Own Linear Regression: Implementations, Hyperparameters and their Optimizations

 • Linear Regression implementation in Python using Ordinary Least Squares method